oguz-deniz/CoffeeStoreChatBOT/README.md

 Here are some examples of the dialogues supported by the Coffee Shop ChatBOT:

-- User: "What items do you have?"
-  ChatBOT: "We sell coffee and tea."

-- User: "When do you open?"
-  ChatBOT: "Our opening hours are Monday to Friday from 7:00 AM to 8:00 PM, and on weekends from 8:00 AM to 6:00 PM."

-- User: "Do you accept credit cards?"
-  ChatBOT: "We accept VISA, Mastercard, and Paypal."

 ## Conclusion

 The Coffee Shop ChatBOT project combines basic natural language processing techniques, neural network implementation, and GUI development to create an interactive chatbot application for coffee shop-related inquiries.
-The project aims to provide a user-friendly and engaging experience for customers seeking information about a coffee shop's offerings and services.
+The project aims to be a good example of a basic software that provides a user-friendly and engaging experience for customers seeking information about a coffee shop's offerings and services.

 # Mad respect to him
 <img src="https://github.com/oguz-deniz/CayciHuseyinChatBOT/assets/98212476/ad63e0aa-3b8f-4271-9eaa-5b8f36de5a24" alt="Ekran Görüntüsü (205)" width="600">